llm-bible/llm-bible.github.io/_publications/mcgiff2025overcoming.markdown

 bibkey: mcgiff2025overcoming
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2505.04531"}
-tags: ['Training Techniques', 'Model Architecture', 'Survey Paper', 'Tools', 'Reinforcement Learning', 'GPT', 'Pretraining Methods', 'Transformer', 'Prompting']
+tags: ['Transformer', 'Tools', 'GPT', 'Survey Paper', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods', 'Prompting']
 ---
 Generative language modelling has surged in popularity with the emergence of services such as ChatGPT and Google Gemini.
 While these models have